New England Provisions Co.

-Live lobsters can be over priced, under sized or of low quality so get your money's worth by knowing all the facts and just the facts.
+Live lobsters can be overpriced, undersized or of low quality so get your money's worth by knowing all the facts and just the facts.
 Customers are asking why lobsters prices are higher than normal.
-The reason is that there are not alot of good quality lobster available from fishing.
 The cause of the poor fishing is due to the ocean water temperature increasing.
 The lobsters have migrated out of their normal areas and have moved to colder water heading North and East to deeper water.
 They seem to be heading to Canada; they have been moving for several years now.
-Now they are harder to locate.
-Lobsters are about as smart as crickets and they respond to temperature changes that control their entire life cycle.
-They don't have a brain but they seem to believe in global warming.
-There are other man made bad reasons why the lobsters you buy are over priced.
+The little buggers are making it harder to locate them.
+Lobsters are about as smart as bugs and they respond to temperature changes that control their entire life cycle.
+They don't have a brain but they seem to believe in global warming, go figure..
+There are other man made, avoidable, bad reasons why the lobsters you buy are over priced.
 So read the facts and find out if you are over paying or receiving lower quality lobster.
-Low quality or over priced amount to the same thing so don't throw your money away.
+Low quality or overpriced amount to the same thing so don't throw your money away.

 You may not receive the weight you think you are ordering with average weights.

 2. Prices always on sale and coupons.
-Perpetualy On Sale Price are not a Sales Promotion just crossed out higher prices.
-Customers are more savy than these sellers think.
+Perpetually On Sale Prices are not a Sales Promotion just crossed out higher prices.
+Customers are more savvy than these sellers think.
 I find it annoying especially when the sale price is 50% less than the crossed out regular price.
 I can't see why this is a popular marketing method we are not selling mattresses.
 Besides the normal profit margin for lobster sellers is far below 50%.
 Rubbish.

 Our live lobsters are always reasonably priced.
 Over priced lobsters do not improve in quality for Grade A+ hardshells by charging exorbitant higher prices the quality stays the same.
 God forbid they are B Grade New Shells.

 6. Flat Rate Shipping.
 What can be wrong with Flat Rate?
-Well a country wide flat rate can be a very high price for shipping for those of you who live east of the Rocky Mountains.
-Your paying California shipping rates if you live East of the Missippi because the excess cost of the shipping has been put into the price of the lobsters to come up with an average attractive Flat Rate.
+Well a country wide flat rate can be a very high price for shipping for those of you who don?t live in California.
+Your paying California shipping rates if you live East of the Mississippi because some of the cost of the shipping has been put into the price of the lobsters to come up with an average Flat Rate.
 Lucky 90210 Californians.
 Too bad Jersey Shore

 10. Size variation.
 Sizing is very important for our customer and their guests.
 No one wants the smallest lobster.
 Our lobsters are graded for uniform sizing.
 Badly sorted lobsters by size or spread weight lobsters will cause you problems because you get noticeable size differences and possibly an unhappy guest with the smallest lobster.
 If Olive Oil gets a 3 Lb lobster and Bluto gets a 2 pounder I hope you invited Popeye too!

-11. Lobsters adveritzed as Wild Caught.
-As oppossed to what?
+11. Lobsters advertised as Wild Caught.
+As opposed to what?
 Tame lobsters?
 It's not a selling point.
 All lobsters are Wild Caught.
 Lobsters can not be farmed raised.
 Blather!
-Oh the ones in aquariums don't count, but they dont allow fishing.
+Oh the ones in aquariums don't count, but they don?t allow fishing.